felixhsu123/Performance-analysis-of-CNN-Trained-for-Traffic-Sign-Recognition-on-Cadence-Tensilica-P6-DSP/README.md

 # Final output given by compiler: Performance report in terms of FPS
 ![](https://github.com/patilninad/Training/blob/master/PerformanceReport.jpeg)
 # Work in progress - power and area analysis is remaining.
+# Summary of Softwares used:
+1) NVIDIA DIGITS - For Training AlexNet
+2) Cadence's Xtensa Neural Network Compiler - For generating optimized code for target hardware and performance report(in fps)
+3) Cadence's Xtensa Processor Generator - For generating RTL code for Xtensa architecture based Vision P6 processor